Is fiber-optic Internet a good choice for my business?

 Dedicated Internet Access means you have a fibre connection that isn’t shared with anyone.
 The bandwidth you pay for is exclusively yours.
 DIA comes with a formal SLA including uptime guarantees (99.9% or higher), Mean Time to Repair commitments (typically 4 hours), and financial credits when the carrier fails to meet those guarantees.

 The trade-off is cost.
-A 1 Gbps DIA circuit in Canada typically costs $1,000 to $1,600 per month, depending on the city, compared to $110 to $160 for a 1 Gbps shared business fibre plan.
-For the full breakdown, see our Leased Line and DIA Cost Guide.
+A 1 Gbps DIA circuit in Canada often costs around $1,000 to $1,600 per month, depending on the city, building, contract term, SLA, and whether new construction is needed.
+That is very different from a shared business fibre plan, which may cost closer to standard business broadband pricing.
+For the full breakdown, see our leased line and DIA cost guide.

 Who needs DIA?
 Most small and mid-size businesses do perfectly well on shared business fibre.
 DIA is worth the cost when your business would lose more than $2,000 per hour during an internet outage, when you need contractual uptime guarantees for compliance reasons, or when you’re running services that require guaranteed bandwidth (like a data centre or call centre).
 For everyone else, shared business fibre plus a backup connection on a different carrier provides excellent practical reliability at a fraction of the cost.